SmartOperatingBlock/bootstrap/README.md

 ## Prerequisites
-- Make sure you have a running and active version of Docker
+- Make sure you have a running and active version of *Docker* and *docker-compose*.

 ## Usage:

 1. Clone the repo
+2. Create a `.env` file in the root directory with the following variables:
+   - `SIGNALR_CONNECTION_STRING`
-2. Run `docker-compose up -d`
+3. Run `docker-compose up -d`